justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 ## Monte Carlo Simulation with 500 iterations

 The annual rate of shipping can be variable according to shifting dynamics.
-I account for that by modelling the per annum algorithm 500 times.
-Modelling would improve as n increases, but for the sake of time I limited the computation to 500 iterations
+I account for that by modeling the per annum algorithm 500 times.  modeling would improve as n increases, but for the sake of time I limited the computation to 500 iterations

 The only difference between this algorithm and the previous one is an extra for loop.
 The algorithmic efficiency is surprisingly good as the I was able to vectorize tabulations with lambda functions across the dataframes.
 On my laptop, I was able to complete the algorithm in about 16 minutes of run time.